LineaLabs/lineapy/docs/source/fundamentals/intro.rst

 LineaPy creates a frictionless path for taking your data science work from development to production, backed by a decade of research and industry expertise tackling hyperscale data challenges.

-..
+.. topic:: *Data Engineering, Simplified*

-    **Data engineering, simplified.** Your data science artifact works, now comes the cleanup.
+    Your data science artifact works, now comes the cleanup.
 LineaPy extracts essential operations from the messy development code in minutes not days, simplifying data engineering with just two lines of code.

-..
+.. topic:: *You Analyze, We Productionize*

-    **You analyze, we productionize.** Productionization is manual, messy, and it requires software engineering expertise to create clean, reproducible code.
+    Productionization is manual, messy, and it requires software engineering expertise to create clean, reproducible code.
 LineaPy automatically handles lineage and refactoring so you can focus on experimenting, analyzing, and modeling.

-..
+.. topic:: *Move Fast from Prototype to Pipeline*

-    **Move fast from prototype to pipeline.** LineaPy automates code translations to save you time and help you stay focused.
+    LineaPy automates code translations to save you time and help you stay focused.
 Rapidly create analytics pipelines with a simple API &mdash; no refactoring or new tools needed.
     Go from your Jupyter notebook to an Airflow pipeline in minutes.